 Eligible employees and the qualifying reasons leave may be

-requested are defined in RSC’s Policies and Procedures Manual, Family Medical Leave Act (click to view the PDF excerpt from the Policies and Procedures Manual).
+requested are defined in RSC’s Policies and Procedures Manual, Family Medical Leave Act (PDF).

 Rose State College intends to remain faithful to the